uswds/uswds-site/_components/print-styles.md

       </ul>
     </li>
   </ul>
-  <p><strong>Test your print style sheet</strong></p>
+  <h4 class="margin-bottom-1">Test your print style sheet</h4>
   <ul>
     <li>See how your site actually prints out on a printer.</li>
     <li>Check your print layout in all browsers.</li>
     <li>Test your print layout in PDF.</li>
   </ul>

-  <h3>Best practices</h3>
+  <h2>Best practices</h2>

   <p><strong>Use the CSS at-rule @media print.</strong> Print styles encapsulated in the <code>@media print {}</code> rule are not rendered to the screen and are only used in printed versions of the page.</p>

-  <p><strong>Reset the styles of your site for printing.</strong> The printer-friendly component provides a clean reset of all the basic styles of your site.
+  <p><strong>Reset the styles of your site for printing.</strong> These print styles provide a clean reset of all the basic styles of your site.
 This includes making all text black and all background colors transparent, which is a core recommendation for making your site printer-friendly.</p>

   <p><strong>Place your print styles wherever is convenient.</strong> Your print styles can be included as a separate print.css file or in any existing css file.
 Note: USWDS includes the boilerplate print style sheet as a base .scss file that gets compiled into uswds.css.</p>

   <p><strong>Append URLs to link text.</strong> Making your site printer-friendly includes revealing the hidden URL to the user on the printed page.
-This printer-friendly CSS automatically extracts the URL from the <code>href</code> attribute and appends it to the link text inside parentheses.
+This print styles CSS automatically extracts the URL from the <code>href</code> attribute and appends it to the link text inside parentheses.
 Because this is inside the <code>@media print {}</code> rule, it only appears in printed versions of the page.</p>

-  <h3>Default print styles</h3>
+  <h2>Default print styles</h2>

   <p>USWDS print styles enforce the following best practices when users print the page or save it as PDF through their browser:</p>
   <ul>